 You’re now ready to start using your new and improved Instagram profile.
 Let’s further explore tools and functionalities now available.

 Instagram business profile lets you access a variety of metrics.
 This includes information on how your stories and posts perform, as well as insights about your followers.
 In addition, it provides a simple way to provide extra information about your business.

 You can add the location of your business, email address, phone number and working hours.
 If we take a deeper look, you’ll find two other features available: Instagram Insights and Instagram Ads.

 Above all, this must be the main reason brands create an Instagram business profile.
 Instagram Insights provides you with valuable insights on how your posts perform.
 This allows you to better focus and target your efforts towards users that matter to your business.
 Take a look at how Insights displays your statistics, offering demographic and location data.

 Picture 1.
 Instagram Business Profile overview

 Advertising on Instagram is growing each year.
-It’s estimated that this year, Instagram ad revenue will reach 5.5 billion dollars.
-You want your brand to be more recognized and to reach a much wider audience, right?
+So you want your brand to be more recognized, to reach a much wider audience?
+To reach Instagram growth?
 That’s where Instagram Ads come into play.
 Don’t just run into creating an ad without a good and defined advertising campaign, come up with a plan and manage your time efficiently.
 In order to avoid steep advertising expenses, it’s important to carefully choose which one is best for your business goals.